elastest/elastest-torm/docs/index.md

         INSERT INTO `elastest-etm`.`Project` (name) VALUES ('name');
         ```

-- **Create TJob.** To do this, you can use the API provided by the elastest-torm application, or insert them directly into DDBB.
+- **Create TJob.** To do this, you can use the API provided by the elastest-torm application or insert them directly into DDBB.

     - *Using TORM API.* Go to `http://localhost:8091/swagger-ui.html#!/tjob/createTJobUsingPOST`and fill in the field `body` with the next JSON.
         ```json